 Coordination of Benefits: Everything You Need to Know

-Also referred to as COB, coordination of benefits occurs when an individual is in possession of more than one insurance policy and when it comes to processing a claim, the two are assessed to determine which will be assigned with the primary responsibility for covering the predominant share of the claim costs.The process also involves assessing the extent that other policies held will contribute toward the claim.
+Also referred to as COB, coordination of benefits occurs when an individual is in possession of more than one insurance policy and when it comes to processing a claim, the policies are assessed to determine which will be assigned with the primary responsibility for covering the predominant share of the claim costs.The process also involves assessing the extent that other policies held will contribute toward the claim.
 This article will provide you with everything that you need to know about coordination of benefits.

-What is Coordination of Benefits?
+What Is Coordination of Benefits?

 The order in which the insurance policies are coordinated is dictated by insurance law and cannot be decided by a company or an individual.
 This process takes place only when multiple insurance plans are involved.
 If only one plan is held, then all responsibility is put onto the sole plan.

-Why is COB Important?
+Why Is COB Important?